 Straight-talking Nancy Next’s no-nonsense approach to writing makes her an anti-hero of self-help books.
 She doesn’t promise gimmicks to make your life great or bombard you with sneaky Neuro Linguistic Programming techniques guaranteed to make you purchase a great follow-up coaching plan.
 Instead, she offers clear and direct wisdom about being a healthy human being who can have deep, fulfilling relationships.

 Nancy also does a great job of showing us all that there are times when we are “trash talkers.”
 Trash Talk: Words Matter is a guide to accepting human flaws, our own and those of others, while also holding ourselves accountable to healthy relationships.
 In this book, redemption is possible.
 The loving nature of humans seems to be almost a Universalist theological underpinning that flows through the frank conversational prose without being preachy.

 HELP!
-My Past Is Trying To Kill Me
+My Blunders Are Trying to Kill Me

 Ghosts are real.

 They visit you when you are trying to sleep, when you are quiet, and when you are trying to focus on your now.
 They love to remind you of every mistake, every misdeed, and every regret.

 No one is perfect, and everyone has a past.
 Everyone has dirt.
 Everyone remembers when they didn’t exactly behave according to their highest selves.